divbasson/BonziClaw/README.md

 # BonziClaw

-A modern, spyware-free reinterpretation of BonzoBuddo for Windows, designed as a desktop face/front-end for OpenClaw.
+A modern, spyware-free reinterpretation of Bonzi Buddy for Windows, designed as a desktop face/front-end for OpenClaw.

 A classic desktop-assistant experience is reimagined here with a privacy-first approach.
 The project keeps the familiar animated character interaction while avoiding bundled adware/spyware behavior.

 This project intentionally avoids that model.
-BonzoBuddo is focused on transparent local control: Bonzi acts as the animated UI persona, while OpenClaw handles conversational intelligence.
+Bonzi Buddy is focused on transparent local control: Bonzi acts as the animated UI persona, while OpenClaw handles conversational intelligence.

 ![BonziClaw Demo](demo.gif)